bluesky/databroker/docs/source/FEP/FEP01.rst

      - shape, dtype, (min, max, mean, histogram ?)
      - may want to stats as separate transient DB
- - each file spec needs class/handler that will, given a resource, produce a list of all the files that are needed
+ - each file spec needs class/handler that will, given a resource, produce a list of all the files that are needed *partial, need to flesh out handlers*
  - implement resource < - > absolute path mapping collection
    - this is transient as it can always be re-generated
    - need a way to flag as 'alive' or not
  - implement hashing of files
- - maybe implement a chroot, as well as path into Resource
+ - maybe implement a chroot, as well as path into Resource *implemented, but not as described*
    - this is so that you can say ``change_root(resource_id, new_root)`` and then the files along with the folder structure would be moved.
    - without doing this we could do something like